Connecting to MCP Servers

 ### HTTP Connections

 HTTP connections communicate with MCP servers via HTTP requests.
-Ideal for remote services and microservices.
+Ideal for remote APIs, microservices, and cloud-hosted MCP services.

 ```json theme={null}